-Do you know the difference between bookkeeping vs. accounting?
-Many small business owners don’t.
-Knowing the difference can ensure you hire the right professionals to advise you in your business.
+Many small business owners aren’t sure about the difference between bookkeeping vs. accounting.
+But it’s an important distinction as knowing the difference can help you hire the right professionals to advise you in your business.
 It can also help you know what to expect from each relationship.

-Many people use the words bookkeeping and accounting interchangeably.
+Many people use the words business accounting and bookkeeping interchangeably.
 There’s a good reason for this.
 Bookkeepers and accountants generally work together very closely in order to fully serve their clients.
 Both are tasked with the financial reporting and well-being of the business.
 And both generally don’t get much time off between the months of January and April.

 Traditionally, bookkeepers have managed the day-to-day financial transactions in a business.
-They have been in charge of recording transactions in the accounting software, reconciling the bank statements at month-end, and producing preliminary financial statements on a monthly basis.
+They have been in charge of recording transactions in the accounting software (using a program like Quickbooks), reconciling bank statements at the end of the month, and producing preliminary financial statements on a monthly basis.
 Bookkeepers have also often provided full back-office support, including invoicing clients, paying bills, and processing payroll.

 Accountants have traditionally taken more of an advisory role with business owners.
-In addition to preparing the tax return annually, accountants once provided monthly or quarterly insight into the health of businesses.
-Using the financial statements prepared by the bookkeeper, they worked on strategic planning with their clients, providing valuable insight into strategies that could help business owners grow their companies.
+In addition to preparing the financial statements and reports that are required by banks and governmental agencies, accountants provide monthly or quarterly insight into the health of the business.
+Using the financial statements prepared by the bookkeeper, accountants work on strategic planning with their clients, providing valuable insight into strategies that could help business owners grow their companies.